axlan/gdx_tactics/DEV_JOURNAL.md

 decide the allocation of troops for each battle, knowing they won;t be immediately available for other battles.
 They might decide not to commit troops to a battle that is too costly to win.

+As I started to implement the actual battle logic, I realized that the enemy AI couldn't really be on a unit by unit basis.
+I move the behavior to be for the whole scenario instead.

+I hit a really weird bug where the mouseMoved callback in BattleView stops getting called if I clicked and quickly moved the cursor.
+After a lot of fruitless debugging, it seems like this might be a result of the trackpad I'm using triggering a drag action or something.

 # 10/4 Start Adding Missing Features to BattleView

 With the refactor/cleanup/commenting totally done, it's back to adding actual features.